Erica Warner.jpg

 Emily Restrepo

-Audra Hite
+Audra Hite Morris

 Audra Hite is currently working on the Endocrine Therapy Adherence and Firefighters’ Lung Cancer Screening projects, and assisting the Liver Team on the Cirrhosis Quality Collaborative.
 Audra received her Bachelor’s of Science in Exercise and Health Science from the University of Massachusetts Boston and is currently pursuing a Master’s in Business Administration from Cambridge College.
 Her interests include increasing patient advocacy in clinical settings for people of color.